A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: Statistical methods based generation

-An autoregressive (AR) model is a type of time series model where the current value of a time series is expressed as a linear combination of its previous values (lags) and a random error term.
+An AR model is a type of time series model where the current value of a time series is expressed as a linear combination of its previous values (lags) and a random error term.
 An autoregressive model of order \( p \), denoted as AR(p), is defined as:

 where, \( X_t \) is the value of the time series at time \( t \), \( c \) is a constant term, \( \phi_1, \phi_2, \ldots, \phi_p \) are the autoregressive coefficients, \( p \) is the number of previous time steps (lags) considered in the model, and \( \epsilon_t \) is a random error term (white noise) with mean \( 0 \) and constant variance \( \sigma^2 \).
-These models are widely used in time series analysis and forecasting.

-ARIMA (AutoRegressive Integrated Moving Average) models extend the autoregressive model by considering the moving average and non-stationarity.
-FARIMA (Fractional ARIMA) extends ARIMA by introducing fractional differencing to account for long-memory dependence.
+These models are widely used in time series analysis.
+AR Integrated Moving Average (ARIMA) models extend the AR model by considering the moving average and non-stationarity.
+ARFIMA extends ARIMA by introducing fractional differencing to account for long-memory dependence.

-Several later works further explored ARIMA/FARIMA models and proposed improvements.
-Shu et al.~{\cite{farima}} investigates the use of FARIMA models to accurately predict network traffic.
-The study acknowledges that for an accurate prediction, the model should be able to capture both Short Range Dependence (SRD) and Long Range Dependence (LRD) characteristics seen in network traffic.
-The authors state that the FARIMA models, the Markov modulated processes, TES models, and scene-based models have the capability to capture both SRD and LRD.
-However, the authors argue that the complexity of FARIMA model fitting has hindered their application for prediction.
-To address this, the authors propose a simplified FARIMA model fitting procedure.
-They observe that the order (p, q) of the fitted FARIMA model often remains relatively stable over time, even for extended periods.
-This allows for a streamlined fitting process.
-Additionally, the study introduces an adapted prediction method that provides an upper probability limit for the forecast.
-Their results highlight the suitability of FARIMA models over AR models in h-step forecasting.
-The study concludes that the FARIMA models offer better accuracy while requiring fewer parameters.
+Shu et al.~\cite{farima} investigated ARFIMA for accurate traffic prediction, emphasizing the need to capture both SRD and LRD.
+They note that ARFIMA, Markov modulated processes, Transform-Expand-Sample (TES), and scene-based models can all capture SRD and LRD, but the complexity of ARFIMA fitting has limited adoption.
+To address this, they propose a simplified fitting procedure, observing that the order (p, q) remains stable over long periods, enabling more efficient fitting.
+They further introduce an adapted prediction method that provides an upper probability bound for forecasts.
+Their results show that ARFIMA achieves higher accuracy than AR models in h-step forecasting while requiring fewer parameters.